wain-aina/wain-aina/README.md

 # ✌️ Hello There, I'm Jessie.

 ## 💫 About Me:
-🔭 I’m currently working on Subterra.<br>⚡ Fun fact - my portfolio website changes color depending on the time you access it.
+🔭 I’m currently working on Subterra.<br>⚡ Fun fact - my portfolio changes color depending on the time you access it.

 ## 🌐 Socials: